 deadheading west on the Canadian and back east.
 Since 6408 was trailing, its

 wrap is apparently slight different then the wrap on 6445 so I included shots

 of both units.
 After returning to

 stint as the Coors Light unit, 6445 roamed the VIA network for a few months.
 It

-then went in for rebuild.
-After the unit was rebuilt, it became the first rebuilt
+then went in for rebuilt.
+After the unit was rebuilt, it became the first

 Grey Cup game and lead a train of wrapped coaches across Canada carrying CFL

 memorabilia and the actual grey cup.
 I photographed the train when it pulled

 into Union station next to the Maple Leaf on my 2012

 depicted; #6402 was actually stranded in